-Type of University: Founded in 1963, SHU is a Catholic, private, coeducational, residential four-year liberal arts institution granting bachelor’s and master’s degrees, as well as doctorate degrees in physical therapy and nursing practice.
+Type of School: Founded in 1963, SHU is a Catholic, private, coeducational, residential four-year liberal arts institution granting bachelor’s and master’s degrees, as well as doctorate degrees in Physical Therapy and Nursing Practice.
 As the first lay-led Catholic university in the United States and the second-largest Catholic university in New England, Sacred Heart University is one of the fastest-growing universities in the Northeast.

 Size of campus: Our main campus is safe, tree lined, and easy to navigate (28 hectares).
-It is adjacent to an 18-hole public golf course, 1.6 kilometers from the world headquarters of General Electric, and surrounded by residential neighborhoods.
+It is adjacent to an 18-hole public golf course and surrounded by residential neighborhoods.

-Number of Faculty: 204 full-time and 363 part-time faculty, with 75% of full-time faculty holding terminal degrees in their fields; student-faculty ratio of 14:1 and an average undergraduate class size of 22 offer opportunities to work side-by-side with faculty; no teaching assistants or graduate students teach classes.
+Number of Faculty: 281 full-time and 521 part-time faculty, with 79% of full-time faculty holding terminal degrees in their fields; a student-faculty ratio of 15:1 and an average undergraduate class size of 23 offer opportunities to work side-by-side with faculty; no teaching assistants or graduate students teach classes.

 • Art & Design